 Fifteen of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases (as defined herein), are operated under two separate master lease arrangements.
 Under these master leases, a breach at a single community could subject one or more of the other communities covered by the same master lease to the same default risk.
 Failure to comply with Medicare and Medicaid provider requirements is a default under several of the Company's leases and master leases.
-In addition, other potential defaults related to an individual community may cause a default of an entire master lease portfolio and could trigger cross-default provisions in Ensign's outstanding debt arrangements and other leases.
 With an indivisible lease, it is difficult to restructure the composition of the portfolio or economic terms of the master lease without the consent of the landlord.